Enhancing long-range order in disordered two-band s-wave superconductors: Model Hamiltonian

-In the numerical simulations we have used an antisymmetric hybridization such that $V_{ij}=-V_{ji}$.
-This choice is appropriate for our model to describe, for example, the $s$ and $p$-orbitals, which hybridizes in different sub-lattices~\cite{SP-1,SP-2}.
+In the numerical calculations, we have used the antisymmetric property of the hybridization function i.e, $V_{ij}=-V_{ji}$, in order to ensure the odd-parity mixing between the a and b bands and to correctly describe the multiband superconductors~\cite{Balatsky}, as discussed above.
+This choice is also appropriate for our model to describe, for example, the $s$ and $p$-orbitals, which hybridize in different sub-lattices~\cite{SP-1,SP-2}.